rometaidla/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In the end I settled to 20 epochs.

 ##### Network architecture
 I started with LeNet architecture and step by step enhanced the hyperparameters like number of filters etc until I got best result validate set accuracy.
-This iterative approach is described in next paragraph.
+Some things I tried out:
+* Increasing filter count to 64 had big impact on performance.
+* Changed filter 3x3, I hoped this would help to better distinguish different specifics in middle of signs, but it had small negative impact
+* Adding additional layers didn't have positive impact

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.